More of the Same: Persistent Representational Harms Under Increased Representation: Methodology

 \subsection{Gender Association Method}

-We test our Gender Association Method on generations where we specify gender and our method's performance is reported in \Cref{tab:gender-algo-acc}.
+Our Gender Association Method is presented in \Cref{alg:infer-gender}.
+We test our Gender Association Method on generations where we specify gender.
+This is our validation set, and it consists of $100$ generations per occupation, prompt, and model trio per gender.
+Our method's performance on this validation set is reported in \Cref{tab:gender-algo-acc}.
 Of the generations analyzed where gender is not specified, the percent of generations where gender is associated per model is displayed in \Cref{tab:perc-captured}.